...

 When Can CPS Remove Your Child From Your Home and What Can You Do About It – Video

 Hold onto your magnifying glass, because in this blog post, we’re about to unravel the mysterious world of CPS guidelines in Texas.
 Think of it as your crash course in “Parenting Detective 101.”
 We’ll dive into emergency removals, foster care placements, kinship care, and the intriguing process of terminating parental rights.
-So, keep reading if you’re up for a thrilling adventure that’s bound to leave you informed and entertained!
+Keep reading if you’re ready for an informative and entertaining adventure!

 When can CPS remove your child from your home in Texas and what can you do about it